“Miss Flores’ company would be vastly preferable to your own.”

 She’s certainly not only speaking of the meeting.

-GM: “I should hope not, Miss Kalani, with the two of you such good friends,” says Ferris.
+GM: “I should hope not, Miss Kalani, with the two of you such good friends,” says the gray-bearded man.

 Caroline: “The one about taking our very special relationship to the next level, Jade?”
 Caroline asks, deadpan.